Kitware/SMQTK-Core/docs/plugins_configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Motivation:**
-We want to be able to define interfaces to generic concepts and structures that higher level tools can be defined around without strictly catering themselves to any particular implementation, while additionally allowing freedom in implementation variety without overly restricting implementations.
+We want to be able to define interfaces to generic concepts and structures that higher-level functionality can be defined around without strictly catering themselves to any particular implementation.
+We additionally want to allow freedom in implementation variety without much adding to the implementation burden.

 In SMQTK-Core, this is addressed via the :class:`~smqtk_core.plugin.Pluggable` abstract mixin class: